vegaprotocol/vega/DOCUMENTATION_STYLE.md

 # API docs style guide

-When writing annotations for the protos and GraphQL, refer to the following guidance for good practices and specific style choices.
+When writing docs annotations for the protos, refer to the following guidance for good practices and specific style choices.
+While some of the guidance below is specific to protos, the general good practice tips are applicable to all docs.

 ## Good practice tips